Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • Preparations for strengthening blood vessels and eliminating the symptoms of varicose veins - Kapilar, Lyoton.

-Diet for thick blood
+Diet with thick blood

 • rich meat broths;